 On August 26th I participated in the North Carolina Museum of Art’s Monster Drawing Rally.
 Cranked out a chitlins drawing and some cartoons.
 Hope to do it again next year!

 I’m super excited about Speedball’s new line of Professional Relief Inks.
 I’ve been helping develop them over the last few years – specifically the Supergraphic Black ink.
 I’ve printed hundreds of linocuts with it and have had nothing but excellent results.
 Its water-miscible (cleans up with water-based solvents.
 Window cleaner works great!) and holds detail beautifully.
 Another feature that I like is that it never builds up on the block so you never need to strip it.
-The dry time is slow so if you want to speed things up I recommend using Van Son Three Way Drier.
 Here are two short videos made by Jim Haverkamp that highlight the ink.

 My show at SECCA, Chamber of Chills, has been extended to August 7th.